itmoth/hoffman2-notes/README.md

 ## GaussView

 I use GaussView to help me create input files for Gaussian and to visualize molecules.
-The following section will be about how to access it on Hoffman2.
+The following section will be about how to access it and use it on Hoffman2.

+### Opening GaussView

 When you login to the cluster, you will be in a login node, and you don't want to open GaussView here.
 (You can verify you are in a login node because next to your username on your terminal, it will say @login1 or @login2 or @login3, and so on.)
 Instead you want to start an "interactive session".
 To do this, you want to use the following command